Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 Using the notation \\(n_{ab}\\) for the raw counts of the generic transition \\(a\rightarrow b\\), we have that \\(N_t=n_{tt}+n_{tj}=74\\) is the number of times the ball was touched by a Toro player, while \\(N_j=n_{jj}+n_{jt}=93\\) is the number of times the ball was touched by a Juventus player.
 Of course, \\(N=N_t+N_j=167\\) represents the overall length of the chain.
-The total number of transitions occurred from the same given state can be used to normalize transition counts and get the more informative _transition frequencies_ \\(\nu\\), which are shown in the _Frequency_ column of the previous table.
+The total number of transitions occurred from a particular state can be used to normalize transition counts and get the more informative _transition frequencies_ \\(\nu\\), which are shown in the _Frequency_ column of the previous table.
 E.g., for the \\(t\rightarrow j\\) transition we have
 $$
 \nu_{tj}=\frac{n_{tj}}{N_t}=\frac{n_{tj}}{n_{tt}+n_{tj}}=\frac{31}{74}\approx0.4189